Help us improve your experience.

 Hardware Timestamps

 To account for latency or jitter in the communication of probe messages, you can enable timestamping of the probe packets (hardware timestamps).
-If hardware timestamps are not configured, timers are generated at the software level that are less accurate than they would have been with hardware timestamps.
+If hardware timestamps are not configured, you are using software-based timestamps.
+Timestamps that are generated at the software level are less accurate than they would have been with hardware timestamps.

 Note: